 Are you looking for a particular service in your area?
-Click here to visit our Service Locator and find where this service is offered near you.
+Click here to visit our Contact page and find an RHA office near you.

 Adult Developmental Vocational Programs (ADVP) - ADVP programs provide organized developmental activities for adults with developmental disabilities.
 Our ADVP programs give individuals the tools they need to live as independently as possible.
 Opportunities provided by RHA ADVP programs include daily living/personal care skills, work training & vocational support, community living skills, and leisure activities.

 Clinical Intake/Assessments - Our licensed clinicians perform diagnostic assessments to determine/recommend the appropriate services.

 Day Services – Support & VOCA - These services are offered in non-residential settings and are focused on helping individuals reach their highest level of functioning.
 Improvements in self-help, socialization, and adaptive skills are important goals.
 Day supports serve to strengthen the skills learned in school or in physical, occupational, or speech therapies.
 Day services may focus on prevocational activities such as improving attention span, motor skills, attendance, and the completion of assigned tasks.